elastio/contrib/elastio-oracle-rman-backup-ssstar-stream/README.md

 ```
 sqlplus username/password@aws-rds-hostname:1521/SID
 ```
+Make sure Elastio CLI is configured and has connection to the Elastio vault.

-Change script variables according to your environment configuration and run script.
+Change script variables (Oracle DB credentials, s3 bucket name) according to your environment configuration and run script.

+Script will create Oracle backup, upload backup to s3 bucket and stream files from s3 bucket to the elastio vault.